-Lorry and digger crash into bridge
+Lorry carrying digger hits bridge

 It said there were "severe delays" for some of its services, with many buses not moving for about 25 minutes.

-The crash has also been causing problems for people heading to and from Derby on the nearby A52, with queues of traffic stretching back in the area.
+The crash has also been causing problems for people heading to and from Derby on the nearby A52, with long queues of traffic.

 The southbound carriageway of Middleton Boulevard is closed and there is a diversion along Triumph Road and Derby Road.